mirzasprog/sales-plus-pro/README.md

 ## Overview

 This repository hosts a complete enterprise-grade solution for managing dodatne prodajne pozicije in supermarkets.
 The solution is composed of:

 - **backend/** – ASP.NET Core Web API with Entity Framework Core, JWT authentication and role-based authorization.
-- **frontend/** – Angular SPA with lazy-loaded feature modules, responsive dashboards and layout designer.
+- **frontend/** – Angular SPA with lazy-loaded feature modules, responsive dashboards and layout designer aligned with the backend API.
-- **src/** – Existing React prototype (kept for reference).

 ## Tech stack